 - 6-8 months: Sits with support.
-Concern if not sitting by 9 months.
+Concern if not sitting independently by 9 months.

 - 10 months: Pulls to standing.

-- 12 months: Walks with assistance.
+- 12 months: Walks with assistance, along furniture; often able to take one or two unsupported steps.
 Concern if not walking by 18 months.

-- 2 years: Goes up and down stairs without assistance.
+- 2 years: Goes up and down stairs, with two feet per step, without assistance.

-- 2.5 years: Jumps.
-Walks on tip toes.
+- 2.5 years: Jumps on both feet; may walk on tip toes.
 Concern if cannot jump by school age.

 - 3 years: Stands on one foot (few seconds).
 Goes up stairs 1 foot per step, comes down 2 feet per step.

-- 4 years: Hops.
-Goes up and down stairs like an adult.
+- 4 years: Hops on one or both feet.
+Goes up and down stairs like an adult (1 foot per step).
 Heel and tiptoe walk.

 - 5 years: Skips.

-- Walking velocity, step length and the duration of the single-limb stance increase with age and the number of steps taken per minute decreases.
+- Walking velocity, stride or step length and the duration of the single-limb stance increase with age and the number of steps taken per minute decreases.